IMP1/mir-obsidian/Mir/Mir.md

 ## Notes

-An insect that is biologically immortal, just keeps going back into a cucoon and coming out as a new flying insect moth thing.

 Hohrintoh word for cake is result-of-baking.
 And there's some conjoining word like 'of' or '-like' to make something like a chocolate cake or a rice cake.

 Hohrintoh: Give the verbs some kind of genres.
 Maybe transitive and intransitive, or active/passive.
 It can be the -ar Vs -oh thing.
 And there can be exceptions because it's meant to be naturalistic